Alabama Layoffs — August 2006

 |---|---|---|---|---|

-Leading the list was Southern Family Markets, LLC at its Birmingham facility, reporting 278 affected workers.
+The most significant filing came from Southern Family Markets at its Birmingham facility, reporting 278 affected workers.
 Cardinal Health followed with 49 workers.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.